-Berlin has a thriving backpacker’s scene.
+Berlin has a thriving backpacker and hostel scene.
 Starting at 13 Euros (approx. $20 Canadian) per night, you can stay at one of the best hostels in the world!
 EastSeven has been voted “Top 10 Hostel” worldwide for the past four years! www.eastseven.de

 Although not widely known for their fine cuisine, Berlin has an amazing offering of German and International restaurants for all budgets.
 Of course, you must partake in the cultural favourites of bratwurst, sauerkraut and apple strudel.
 We were most surprised by the popularity of an Indian-German hybrid currywurst, which seemed to be everywhere.

 Cruisin’ in my Trabant!
 The “Trabi” was East Germany’s answer to the VW Beetle and once ruled the roads, maxing out at an ear-splitting 18hp.
-The Germans have since raised their standards and are proud manufacturers of BMW, Porsche, Audi and others.
+These days Germany (including former East Germany) has a booming automotive sector and are proud manufacturers of BMW, Porsche, Audi and others.

 Two of the country’s most famous exports are supermodels Heidi Klum and Claudia Schiffer.